Zugzwqng/TerminalOfLies/README.md

   2. Run the command "cd TerminalOfLies"
   3. Run the command "python3 TerminalOfLies.py"

+To install updates:
+  1. Go to your TerminalOfLies folder
+  2. Run the command "git pull origin main"

 To get help installing, or to report bugs, contact crystqllized on Discord (Zugzwang on FoL).

 Written by Zugzwang, inspired by TodaysStory.